Cartels recruit Ecuadorian fishermen to transport drugs; Some get rich while others disappear

 Even more eyebrows are raised when the fishermen don’t come home.

 “It’s the drugs coming from Bolivia and Peru, going north to Colombia,” says Maria Cardenas, whose husband disappeared earlier this year.
-“The Mexicans come in and offer big money and some fishermen can’t resist it and they go into the business.
-It is very, very dangerous.”
+“The Mexicans and Colombians come in and offer big money and some fishermen can’t resist and they go into the business.
+They can make a lot money but they can also disappear..”

 According to Ecuadorian and U.S. law enforcement officials, the drug cartels recruit poor fisherman from Puerto Bolivar, in the south, to Esmeraldas, in the north, to run loads of drugs, often unprocessed, to the coast of Colombia.
 Some of the fisherman with better boats and bigger motors will transport drugs as far as Mexico and the southern U.S. west coast.